jaeqiu/cse-notes/notes/Y2Q2_Data Mining/Data Mining.md

-Extracting useful information into an undestandable way from a large amount of data
+Extracting useful information into an understandable way from a large amount of data

 ![Data Mining 2024-11-11 14.28.41.excalidraw](../../Excalidraw/Data%20Mining%202024-11-11%2014.28.41.excalidraw.md)